danielstrenger/Financial-Document-Rag/README.md

 This system utilizes a two-tier architecture:

 1. **The Ingestion Pipeline (`ingest.py`):** A backend ETL script that utilizes LangChain to parse raw PDF financial documents.
 It implements `RecursiveCharacterTextSplitter` for semantic chunking and utilizes local HuggingFace embeddings (`all-MiniLM-L6-v2`) to project text into a high-dimensional vector space.
 The vectors are persisted locally using **ChromaDB**.
-2. **The Application Interface (`app.py`):** An asynchronous React-based chat application built with **Chainlit**.
+2. **The Application Interface (`app.py`):** A React-based chat application built with **Chainlit**.
 It operates as a read-only client to the vector database.
 The underlying reasoning engine uses **LangChain Expression Language (LCEL)** to explicitly separate retrieval logic from prompt formatting and LLM generation, streaming tokens directly to the UI for a highly responsive user experience.

 ---